zqwirp/tip-calculator-app/README.md

 ### What I learned

 - I learn to save some element on a variable so that you can use for toggling.
+- I learn to use BEM CSS.

 ### Continued development

 - Fix the variable name for each BEM class.
-- Add event to handle error(ex: input is empty or not number or less than or greater than)
+- Add event to handle error(ex: input is empty or not number or less than or greater than).

 ### Useful resources